CurveDocs/curve-docs/docs/LLAMMA/controller.md

         ```

 ## **Loan Info Methods**
-These view functions are used to get data for outstanding loans or calculating stuff...
+These view functions are used to get data for outstanding loans etc
 more here

 ### `debt`